 Under the keyword "Shabbat haGadol" there is a lot of literature on the Internet.
 Again and again, the Torah and numerous old and new Jewish sources confirm that the very first 10th of Nisan fell on a Sabbath, the 14th of Nisan fell on a Wednesday, and the 15th of Nisan (the day of the Exodus) fell on a Thursday.
 Thus, the Jews confirm the Palm Sabbath.
 So the supposed Palm Sunday was in reality a Palm Sabbath.
 However, the word "Palm Sabbath" comes from Christianity, because the Hebrews always called this Sabbath the Great Sabbath (Shabbat ha-Gadol).
 It was the day when Israel took the Lamb to Himself and it was the day when the Lord came to the people in Jerusalem.
 The Lamb (Jesus) was among the people for 4 days before he had to die innocently.

-See the important chapter: Shabbat ha-Gadol on Nisan 10.
+See the important chapter: Shabbat ha-Gadol on Nisan 10 and Palm Sabbath

-Statistically, it often happens that the 14th of Nisan falls on a Wednesday according to the biblical (or Jewish) calendar.
-This was also the case in the year in which Jesus was crucified, as the context of all the biblical passages of the NT shows.
-Scientists assume that Jesus died in the years 30 to 34 AD.
-This coincides exactly with astronomical events, because in the years 30, 31 and 34 A.D. the 14th of Nisan fell on a Wednesday in each case, as it did in the years 2020, 2023, 2026, 2027 and 2030.
+Statistically speaking, it often happens that the 14th of Nisan falls on a Wednesday according to the biblical calendar and the Jewish calendar.
+This was also the case in the year of the Exodus and also in the year of Jesus' crucifixion, as the context of all biblical passages in the NT shows.
+Scholars assume that Jesus died in the years 30 to 34 AD.
+This coincides with some astronomical events, because in the years 30, 31 and 34 AD, the 14th of Nisan fell on a Wednesday, as it is in the years 2020, 2023, 2026, 2027 and 2030 according to the Jewish calendar.

 Already on the 13th of Nisan (Tuesday) the disciples gathered to prepare the Lord's Supper (the "supper in one evening", hence the name; Mt 26:17-19).
 After sunset (i.e., as early as 6 p.m.), the preparation day, Nisan 14, began, when the disciples began to eat (Mt 26:20-29; Mk 14:17-25; Lk 22:14-38; Jn 13:21-17,26).
 But this was still on Tuesday evening, since Wednesday did not begin until midnight (see the illustrations above and below).